They weren’t always around.

 ..almost.. like separating one.

 So don’t pull too hard because its going to be more difficult to try and push it back together while keeping it aligned than it is to open it a little at a time.
-So you may have to go back and forth till the pressure it right.
 You wont need to do this every time, just until you break them in.
 Also make sure that you dont have any stickers which are keeping it from spinning freely.